developer2020github/bus_trip_planner/readme.md

 * jQuery
 * Google Maps
 * AJAX
-* Panoramio (API is disabled (was ok when approaction was created), working on an alternative)
+* Panoramio (API is disabled (was ok when application was created), working on an alternative)

 ##### Build process: